dzhuge/Astros-2017-Statistics/README.md

 While the Astros have a very talented team, their cheating set-up was a factor in their World Series winning season.

+Sign stealing is normal and a part of the game.
+Electronically stealing signs is not.

 I use Tableau to compare statistics across the league.

  Data Obtained from: